s0rta/revengate-new/docs/design/stories.md

 The loud hissing came every minute or so but it didn't seem to have any effect on the swift strokes of the barber's blade.

-"How's the job hunting?" the barber asked.
+"How's the job hunting going?" the barber asked.

 "Not good, Michel," the young man on the chair replied.
-"No one is hiring architects anymore.
-It's like they aren't making building anymore.
+"No one is hiring architects these days.
+It's like they aren't making buildings anymore.
 All they are looking for are sailors and engineers, probably to build more of those dragons like they have next door."

 "That fierce beast is a rotopress," Michel replied.
 "Instead of going up and down, it goes round and round.
 It prints pages by rolling the types over them.
 It's quite the sight."